Gunjiilkham/take-home/README.md

 a0.dev ships AI-generated React Native apps at lightning speed.
 We lean on LLMs, streaming APIs, and polished UIs.
-This exercise lets you show how you design prompts, pipeline data, and craft front-end experiences.

 ---

 ## 2 · Current State